sethblack/python-seo-analyzer/README.md

 A small SEO tool that uses a sitemap.xml file to analyze the structure of a site, crawl the site using the sitemap as a starting point, count words in the body of the site and warn of any general SEO related issues.

-Requires Python 2.7+, BeautifulSoup, minidom, nltk and urllib2.
+Requires Python 2.7+, BeautifulSoup4, minidom, nltk and urllib2.

 Installation
 ------------